-Schools, colleges and nurseries that sign up will have access to a range of resources including digital tools, classroom activities, and an interactive map displaying the growing Nature Park across the school estate.
+Schools, colleges and nurseries that sign up will have access to a range of resources including digital tools, classroom activities, and a virtual nature park bringing together the green spaces of all settings on to a national map.

 Here’s everything you need to know about the National Education Nature Park, from how it works, to where to sign up.